DUNE-DAQ/drunc/docs/README.md

 drunc-process-manager-shell
 ```

-You then end up in a shell on which you can execute stuff like:
+You then end up in a shell on which you can execute commands like:
 ```
 pm > boot data/controller-boot-many.json # Boot everything (top controller, controller and fake daq applications) pm > ps                                  # List all the processes